 Is CBD flower legal in the UK?

-Therefore, even CBD flower products that contain less than 0.2% THC are considered to be “cannabis” in the UK, and they are, therefore, classified as Schedule I controlled substances.
-Regardless of this position, plenty of retailers currently sell CBD flower online in the UK.
-It even appears that a CBD flower retail shop operates in downtown London.
-CBD flower enforcement may not be the UK government’s biggest priority right now, but by the letter of the law, any resin-bearing part of the Cannabis sativa plant is illegal in the UK regardless of the cannabinoids it contains.
+CBD flower enforcement may not be the UK government’s biggest priority right now.
+By the letter of the law, however, any resin-bearing part of the Cannabis sativa plant is illegal in the UK regardless of the cannabinoids it contains.

-In recent years, the UK has updated its drug possession laws to make cannabis a Class B drug.
-Therefore, cannabis is no longer considered to be as dangerous as cocaine or heroin in the UK, but cannabis possession still comes with weighty potential penalties.
+The UK recently updated its drug possession laws to make cannabis a Class B drug.
+Cannabis is no longer considered to be as dangerous as cocaine or heroin in the UK, but cannabis possession still comes with weighty potential penalties.

 If you’re caught with cannabis in the UK, you could be issued with a £90 fine.
 Depending on the amount of cannabis you’re caught possessing, you could face up to five years in prison and a larger fine.
-Unlike in the United States, where fines for crimes are usually capped at a certain amount, the UK government can fine you as much as it wants if you’re caught possessing cannabis.
+The UK government can technically fine you as much as it wants if you’re caught possessing cannabis.

-Due to what some would call a mere technicality of verbiage, however, UK law views hemp flower as “cannabis,” an illegal drug, regardless of how much or how little CBD it contains.
-Therefore, asking a UK court to lab test your CBD flower to prove that it contains less than 0.2% THC isn’t likely to get you very far.
+Due to what some would call a mere technicality of verbiage, UK law views hemp flower as cannabis — an illegal drug regardless of how much or how little CBD it contains.
+As a result, asking a UK court to lab test your CBD flower to prove it contains less than 0.2% THC isn’t likely to get you very far.

-While cops in the United States have learned to be cautious when making arrests for marijuana possession since it’s almost indistinguishable from legal hemp flower, law enforcement in the UK hasn’t been forced to make this distinction.
-As a result, if you’re caught with anything that even remotely resembles or smells like marijuana in the UK, you might be charged with cannabis possession, and you’d be unlikely to have any recourse in a UK court.
+If you’re caught with anything that even remotely resembles or smells like marijuana in the UK, you might be charged with cannabis possession.
+Furthermore, you’d be unlikely to have any recourse in court.

 Is it worth the risk?

-Under UK law, however, there’s no limit to the fine you might be penalized with for possessing what this nation’s government deems to be “cannabis.”
-The maximum amount of prison time you could face is five years, but a simple case of marijuana possession could financially ruin you as well as take away a big chunk of your life.
+Under UK law, however, there’s no limit to the fine you might be penalized with for possessing cannabis.
+The maximum amount of prison time you could face is five years, but a simple case of cannabis possession could potentially spell financial ruin.

-- Just because they’re silly doesn’t mean that UK cannabis laws can’t hurt.
-You might be fully convinced that CBD-rich hemp flower and THC-rich marijuana are inherently different, but good luck convincing the UK government of your position.
+- Just because they’re silly doesn’t mean UK cannabis laws can’t hurt.
+You might be fully convinced that CBD-rich hemp flower and THC-rich cannabis are inherently different, but good luck convincing the UK government.

 - Discreet, responsible CBD hemp flower use in the UK is unlikely to get you arrested or even draw suspicion.
-Plenty of UK citizens smoke marijuana already, and even though the UK government could technically fine you as much as it wants for marijuana possession, the vast majority of marijuana fines stick to the £90 minimum.
+Plenty of UK citizens smoke cannabis already.
+Even though the UK government could technically fine you as much as it wants for marijuana possession, the vast majority of marijuana fines stick to the £90 minimum.

 The evolving status of UK cannabis law

-It appears that cannabis legalization in the UK will end up being catalyzed from without instead of from within.
-The international cannabis industry was shaken to its core when Artemis Growth Partners purchased UK marijuana producer Bridge Farm for $105 million in May 2020.
-This deal was one of the largest in the history of the cannabis industry, and it may incentivize the UK government to adopt more lenient perspectives toward cannabis in general.
+Cannabis legalization in the UK will likely end up being catalyzed from without instead of from within.
+High-profile deals like when when Artemis Growth Partners purchased UK marijuana producer Bridge Farm for $105 million in May 2020 may incentivize the UK government to adopt more lenient perspectives toward cannabis.

 Should UK citizens purchase CBD flower?

-It might be some time until these changes come to pass, however.
-The UK government has taken a remarkably slow approach to getting its medical marijuana market off the ground, and this country seems content for the time being to supply the rest of the world with cannabis products while depriving its own citizenry.
+It might take some time for these changes come to pass, however, and there’s no guarantee they’ll even come to pass.
+The UK government has taken a remarkably slow approach to getting its medical marijuana market off the ground.
+For the time being, this European country seems content to deprive its own people of cannabis while supplying the rest of the world with weed by the cargo container.

-If you want to stay strictly within the letter of the law, now might not be the right time to purchase CBD flower in the UK.
+If you’d rather stay strictly within the letter of the law, wait to purchase CBD flower in the UK.
 Even if you get caught, you aren’t likely to be fined any more than £90, but you could potentially face far more serious consequences.
-On the other hand, it’s high time that the UK government changed its position on non-intoxicating, CBD-rich hemp flower, and you may choose to help spur this revolution by using CBD flower as a UK citizen and petitioning your government to adopt a more enlightened view on this subject.